The Slatington News:

 After leaving Slatington, Schoenly moved to Allentown where he worked as a printer.
 According to his obituary, he sold the print shop and opened a grocery store at 612 Turner St. which he ran until just a few months before his death.

-7 August 1889 The newspaper office moved to the basement of Rice’s Block, the future home of the Citizens Bank building (on the northwest corner of Main and Second Streets.
+7 August 1889 The newspaper office moved to the basement of Rice’s block, the future home of the Citizens National Bank building on the northwest corner of Main and Second Streets.

 25 November 1889 Mohr and Schoenly dissolved their partnership, and Mohr became editor and proprietor.